Victoria with Kids: 20+ things to do for an awesome trip

 By ferry, you can depart for Vancouver Island from either Vancouver (Tsawwassen terminal) or Port Angeles.
 Both sailings are approximately 1.5 hours so which you choose depends on your starting point, travel schedule and budget.
 Check out the map to see which makes sense for you.
 You can also take the passenger-only Victoria Clipper from Seattle, which is a great option for those adding Victoria with kids to their family trip to Washington.

 Note: you can also do the auto ferry from Anacortes, WA but it takes a bit longer since it goes through the San Juan Islands and makes several stops along the way.
+PS: the rate examples provided below are subject to change and are only provided for comparison

 Remember, Victoria is in Canada so a passport is required.
 DO NOT FORGET PASSPORTS.

-Top 18 Activities in Victoria with Kids
+Best Things to Do in Victoria with Kids

 Since we aren’t digging into all of the hiking and kayaking destinations around Victoria, we’re going to keep our top activities in Victoria with kids to things in Victoria proper, Saanich, Brentwood Bay and Sidney.
-Since this part of the island is rather condensed, getting between each spot is fairly easy by bus, super easy by car, and totally doable (with time) by bicycle if weather is permitting.
+This part of the island is rather condensed, so getting between each spot is fairly easy by bus, super easy by car, and totally doable (with time) by bicycle if weather is permitting.

 Note: please confirm hours of operation with each activity before adding to your plan.
 We’ve included posted hours, but they are subject to change without notice or in conjunction with events.

-Victoria Bug Zoo
+Victoria Bug Zoo – gross and fascinating

 I’m starting here because if you need to keep one thing in mind to leverage when you do Victoria with kids, it’s the Victoria Bug Zoo.
 I know, this is not what you’d expect at the top of a list for such a beautiful, amazing city, but it’s a winner with kids (and adults).
 The Bug Zoo has a very impressive collection of tarantulas, stick bugs, exotic insects and butterfly specimens.
 This was an awesome stop for us and made Victoria with kids an easy addition to our world-schooling plans.
 Tip: take part in the “tour” and actually hold the bugs.
 So cool.